 In the case of finance entities, risk takes into account cash exposure (deposits and accrued interest) and exposure on derivatives calculated using the internal fixed-rate method presented hereafter.

 Fixed-rate method:

 Exposure to counterparty risk is measured using weighting factors which depend on the type of instrument and the duration of the transaction.

-Residual term Rate factor Initial Term Foreign exchange factor (as a % of the nominal) (as a % of the nominal)
+Residual term Rate factor (as a % of the nominal)